 Executive ClemencyExecutive clemency is also known as a “pardon.”
 Executive clemency constitutes forgiveness for the crime.
 It is not an expungement.
-However, after obtaining executive clemency, expungement of New Jersey convictions becomes possible.
+However, after obtaining executive clemency, expungement of New Jersey convictions then become possible.
 Expunged or not, all legal consequences flowing from the conviction are removed.
 For federal crimes, executive clemency can be granted only by the President.
 For New Jersey crimes, executive clemency can be granted only by the governor.
 This page concerns itself only with New Jersey crimes.
+Margaret Love is a Washington D.C. lawyer with vast experience in executive clemency at the federal level.
+Persons wishing to pursue a federal pardon should consider using her services.

 The governor can grant executive clemency before charges are filed; while charges are pending; or following conclusion of proceedings.
 “Following conclusion of proceedings” can mean the next day.
 It can also mean fifty or more years later and, of course, any time in between.

 If executive clemency is granted before charges have been filed, then the threat of charges is completely removed.
 If executive clemency is granted while filed charges are still pending, then prosecution immediately terminates, and all legal jeopardy ends.
 If executive clemency is granted after completion of proceedings, all legal consequences associated with the conviction are removed.
-As mentioned above, records relating to convictions that have been forgiven by executive clemency can then be expunged.
+A pardon enables expunction of records relating to convictions that have been forgiven by executive clemency.

 The procedure in New Jersey for obtaining executive clemency begins with submitting a completed application for executive clemency.
 Completed applications are filed with the Parole Board.
 Upon receipt, the Parole Board assigns an investigator.
 The investigator reviews the form, verifies information in the form, and makes a recommendation to the governor.
 The governor then processes the application.